 Get Someone’s Attention

-- If you are unable to reach your phone to call for help, do your best to scoot yourself closer to a door or window where people are more likely to hear you call out for help.
+- If you cannot access a phone to call for help, do your best to scoot yourself closer to a door or window where people are more likely to hear you call out for help.
 You can try using the Glute Scoot or Inch Worm technique shown at the end of the video “How to Get Up From the Floor MacGyver-style!” to move yourself closer to a door or window.

-- Combine both yelling and banging to get people’s attention.
-Use the sole of your shoe, the TV remote or whatever is available in reaching distance and bang it against the floor or wall while you are yelling for help.
+- Combine yelling together with banging items to get people’s attention.
+Use the sole of your shoe, the TV remote or whatever item is available within easy reach to bang against the floor or wall while you are yelling for help.

 - What time do your neighbors come and go from work?
 Try to position yourself by a window on the side closest to their home.
-As soon as you hear their car, bang on the window and call out continuously.
+As soon as you hear their car, bang on the door, wall, or window and call out continuously.

 - What time does your mailman usually drop off the mail?
-If you anticipate they will be coming soon, try to make your way near to the door, so you are ready to call out when the mailman comes by.
+If you anticipate the mailman will be coming soon, try to make your way near to the door or window closest to your mailbox, so you are ready to call out to them when they stop by.

 Maintain Your Health While Waiting for Help